Institute for Mediterranean Studies: International Mediterranean Conference (IMC)

 The IMS organizes an annual International Mediterranean Conference (IMC) aimed at providing a global forum to explore the interplay between Mediterranean societies, cultures, and communities from the Middle Ages to the present.
 The Conference also sponsors the specific initiative of “Cultural Interactions of the Mediterranean Civilizations”.

 The purpose of IMC is to bring scholars together from all over the world, for Mediterranean Studies in the fields of History, Arts, Archaeology, Philosophy, Sociology, Politics, International Relations, Economics, Business, and Sports, among others.
 Participation is solicited in presentations or discussions of papers, keynote speeches and chairing of a panel.
 The official language of the Conference is English.

 Multilingual Mediterranean Web Service System (MMWS)

-The IMS runs a search portal system on the web called Multilingual Mediterranean Web Service System (MMWS), which brings information together from diverse Mediterranean contents in a uniform webpage.
-The MMWS is an ever-expanding search engine that offers language information, news, stock quotes, information from databases and even entertainment content on the Mediterranean.
+The IMS runs a search portal system on the web called Multilingual Mediterranean Web Service System (MMWS), which brings information together from Mediterranean contents in a webpage.
+The MMWS is an ever-expanding search engine that offers language information, news, stock quotes, information from databases and entertainment content on the Mediterranean.
 The features available in the MMWS may be freely accessed by an authorized and authenticated user (employee, member) or an anonymous site visitor.